 Prompt submissions can be submitted in the #prompt-submissions channel of the Discord server or in the Prompt Submissions Deviantart folder of the group.
 Auspice or a moderator may approve or reject the prompt.
 If moderators are uncertain for any prompts, they may defer to Auspice when they are available.

 Unless otherwise specified, you may generally use official Edeia designs, alternate forms, previous forms, approved past forms, fusions with complete designs on the ML, and fission fragments with complete designs on the ML.
+If you wish to use any other design, please ask first.

 Prompts must be posted on some social media somewhere, such as Deviantart, Tumblr, Twitter, Instagram, etc. or Toyhouse.
 Toyhouse submissions can be authorized only, as long as Auspice and moderators can see it.